rubyreferences/rubyref/book/stdlib/other.md

 MIME ISO-2022-JP/ISO8859-1 decode.
 (DEFAULT) To see ISO8859-1 (Latin-1)
 -l is necessary.

--mB
-: Decode MIME base64 encoded stream.
+* -mB: Decode MIME base64 encoded stream.
 Remove header or other part before

 conversion.

--mQ
-: Decode MIME quoted stream. '\_' in quoted stream is converted to space.
+* -mQ: Decode MIME quoted stream. '\_' in quoted stream is converted to space.

--mN
-: Non-strict decoding.
+* -mN: Non-strict decoding.

 It allows line break in the middle of the base64 encoding.

--m0
-: No MIME decode.
+* -m0: No MIME decode.

 #### -M